callumnelson/savvier-front-end/README.md

 # $avvier ([App](https://savvier.netflify.app/))

-I created $Savvier to make my own personal budgeting and finance easier.
-I got sick of loading data into a spreadsheet and haven't found any of the budgeting tools out there to be customizable enough.
-Users can create their own categories and subcategories for budgeting and track their progress against budgeting goals with a high degree of granularity.
+I created $avvier to make my own personal budgeting and finance easier.
+I got sick of loading data into a spreadsheet and haven't found any of the budgeting tools out there to be customizable enough and repeatedly ask me to reconnect my accounts.

 ![App screenshot](https://github.com/callumnelson/savvier-front-end/blob/main/src/assets/images/screenshot.png)

 ## How it works 📗

-When users sign up for Savvier, they will automatically be provided two demo accounts and a year's worth of fake data.
+$avvier create their own categories and subcategories for budgeting and track their progress against budgeting goals with a high degree of granularity.
+When users sign up for $avvier, they will automatically be provided two demo accounts and a year's worth of fake data.
 This enables users to explore the site without having to load their own data.
 They are also given a default categorization schema that they can build on and fully customize.
-Once they are ready, users can begin to upload their own data, which is as easy as downloading a csv of transactions from one of their accounts and uploading it to $Savvier
+Once they are ready, users can begin to upload their own data, which is as easy as downloading a csv of transactions from one of their accounts and uploading it to $avvier.

 ## Getting started 🏁